-- (1) The speaker or the chairperson of a committee, as the case may be, may, at any time, convene a special meeting of the council or committee concerned on a date, time and venue determined by him or her. - (2) The speaker or the chairperson of a committee, as the case may be, must, if a majority of councillors or a majority of the members of the committee who are councillors, requests him or her in writing to convene a special meeting, convene a special council or committee meeting, on a date set out in such request and at a time and venue determined by him or her. - (3) The speaker or the chairperson of a committee, as the case may be, must forward a copy of the aforementioned request to the municipal manager. - (4) As soon as the speaker or the chairperson of a committee, as the case may be, has determined the date, time and venue of a special meeting, he or she must inform the municipal manager thereof. - (5) A request in terms of sub-rule (2) to call a special meeting must set out the matter or matters to be dealt with at that special meeting.
-No business other than that specified in the notice convening a special meeting or set out in the request referred to in sub-rule (2) may be dealt with at the special meeting concerned. - (6) Should the speaker or the chairperson of a committee, as the case may be, fail to convene a special council or a special committee meeting in terms of sub-rule (2), the municipal manager must convene the meeting at the date set out in the request and at a time and venue determined by him or her and inform the speaker or chairperson concerned accordingly. - (7) Notice by the municipal manager to the speaker or chairperson of a committee in terms of sub-rule (6) shall, unless the contrary is proved, be conclusive proof that they had knowledge of such meeting.
+- (1) The speaker or the chairperson of a committee, as the case may be, may, at any time, convene a special meeting of the council or committee concerned on a date, time and venue determined by him or her. - (2) The speaker or the chairperson of a committee, as the case may be, must, if a majority of councillors or a majority of members of a committee which he or she chairs, requests him or her in writing to convene a special meeting, convene a special council or committee meeting, on a date set out in such request and at a time and venue determined by him or her; - (3) The speaker or the chairperson of a committee, as the case may be, must forward a copy of the aforementioned request to the municipal manager. - (4) As soon as the speaker or the chairperson of a committee, as the case may be, has determined the date, time and venue of a special meeting, he or she must inform the municipal manager thereof. - (5) A request in terms of sub-rule (2) to call a special meeting must set out the matter or matters to be dealt with at that special meeting.
+No business other than that specified in the notice convening a special meeting or set out in the request referred to in sub-rule (2) may be dealt with at the special meeting concerned.

+- (6) Should the speaker or the chairperson of a committee, as the case may be, fail to convene a special council or a special committee meeting in terms of sub-rule (2), the municipal manager must convene such meeting at the date set out in the request and at a time and venue determined by him or her and inform the speaker or chairperson concerned accordingly. - (7) Notwithstanding anything to the contrary contained in these by-laws, the speaker shall, as the request of the mayor made in terms of the Local Government: Disciplinary Regulations for Senior Managers, 2010 convene special meetings of the council to consider allegations of misconduct against the municipal manager or a departmental manager, any report on an investigation carried out in terms of those Regulations, their suspension from service and matters arising from their alleged substandard performance, provided that such meetings shall be held within periods specified in the said Regulations. - (8) Notice by the municipal manager to the speaker or chairperson of a committee in terms of sub-rule (6) shall, unless the contrary is proved, be conclusive proof that they had knowledge of such meeting.